COVID-19 Student Guide

 Spring 2021 Learning Experiences

-Spring 2021 courses will continue to be offered in the four course formats: hybrid, virtual, online, and face-to-face.
+While PNW is advising instructors to start the semester with remote instruction, Spring 2021 courses will continue to be planned in the four course formats: hybrid, virtual, online, and face-to-face.
 In-person courses will be delivered as safely as possible using precautions including physical distancing, personal protective equipment (PPE) such as face coverings, and sanitation.

 Students can view available spring courses and the format in which they will be held in the online student schedule portal.